Dozens dead after Russia invades Ukraine as Britain promises 'massive sanctions' - updates

-Ukraine war: Live updates Russia invades Ukraine, dozens of deaths announced, British Government set to introduce a package of sanctions to 'hobble' Russia according to PM
+Ukraine war: Live updates as fighting continues between Ukrainian army and Russia after invasion, battles reported in Chernobyl and near Kiev, British Government set to introduce a package of sanctions to 'hobble' Russia according to PM

 BRITS are being urged to leave Ukraine ‘immediately’ as Russia launches an invasion of the country.